DamengRandom/system-design-notes/frontend-system-design.md

   - REST vs GraphQL:

   REST:
-  - Simple and easy to understand
+  - Simple to understand and easy & commonly to be used [✅]
-  - Well-established and widely and commonly used
+  - Make multiple requests to the server to fetch the data (/users, /users/1/posts ...) [❌]
-  - No need to learn a new query language
+  - No need to learn a new query language [✅]
-  - HTTP2 compatibility support
+  - Need to define a API documentation, eg: `OpenAPI` or `Swagger` [❌]
+  - Need to use tools, eg: `Postman` to test the API

   GraphQL:
-  - More flexible and powerful
+  - Fetch what you need, customized data shape [✅]
-  - Can fetch multiple resources in a single request
+  - Fetch all the data in a single request [✅]
-  - Can fetch data in a specific shape (not fetching all the data payload, more flexible)
-  - Has its own query language (GraphQL query language)
+  - Sometimes, deeply nested query could cause expensive query performance [❌]
-  - Defines the specific schema for the data (more flexible)
+  - Has built in introspection tools, eg: `Apollo Client` to explore the schema and query the data [✅]
-  - HTTP2 compatibility support
+  - Need to use tools, eg: `GraphQL Playground` to test the API

 ## Optimizations & Performance (More general answers)